krishna7054/Blog-Likho/backend/README.md

 The backend uses the Hono framework to create a lightweight web server.
 It sets up routes for user and blog functionalities and enables CORS for all routes.

 ## Common Folder Module
 The `common` folder contains shared modules used across the project, including Zod schemas for validating user input during signup, signin, and post creation/updating.
-The `krishna007-common` module provides reusable components and utilities that can be leveraged throughout the application.

 ## Zod for Validation
 Zod is used for input validation in the project.
 It defines schemas for: